sybrew/the-seo-framework/readme.txt

 			* Breadcrumbs now automatically support all hierarchical post types.
 Like WooCommerce products.
 			* These breadcrumbs will listen to the new primary term settings.
 	* **Changed:**
+		* Titles:
+			* When no blog tagline is set, in either WordPress' General Settings or in TSF's Home Page settings, "Untitled" is no longer used for the Home Page.
+		* Structured Data:
 			* Schema breadcrumbs now have their IDs reset.
 They have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
 				* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.
 				* This might affect search presence of the pages until the new IDs have been processed by the search engine, like Google and Bing.
+			* Only one breadcrumb script is now generated, and it listens to the new primary category settings.
+				* If a primary category is set, the tree related to the category is used and will stop at the primary category.
+				* Otherwise, the longest tree of the first base category found is used (numerical).
+		* Sitemap:
 			* The sitemap `lastmod` option no longer listens to Post Dates settings.
 But now only to its own specific setting.
+		* Feeds:
 			* Default link back to source in feed content no longer check settings.
 Instead, it uses the default WordPress permalink.
-		* When no blog tagline is set, in either WordPress' General Settings or in TSF's Home Page settings, no longer is "Untitled" used.
+		* Layout:
 			* Character counters on term edit pages have been moved to the left.
-		* Only one breadcrumb script is now generated, and it listens to the new primary category settings.
-			* If a primary category is set, the tree related to the category is used and will stop at the primary category.
-			* Otherwise, the longest tree of the first base category found is used (numerical).
 	* **Improved:**
+		* Titles:
+			* Refactored "floating title placeholder"'s code, this means it no longer "glues" every part together based on assumption to perform calculations and placements.
 				/
+				* This made way for new features, it improved performance, and it lowered overall lower maintenance cost.
+				* TODO test RTL.
+		* Canonical URLS:
 			* Sped up URL generation two-fold.
 We've rewritten the code from the ground up.
 			* The Canonical URL should now always be compatible with any plugin, out of the box.
+			* Note that these URLs no longer output anything on private posts, and some layout elements have been affected.
+			* If a query isn't registered incorrectly, the URL will also stay empty.
+			* The canonical URLs now listen to the new "Primary Term" options.
+		* Sitemaps:
 			* Password protected posts and pages no longer show up in the sitemap.
-		* The homepage in-post SEO settings box now links to the settings page when the user can view those options.
+		* Upgrade:
 			* When TSF's database needs upgrading, it now requires fewer database calls.
 			* After-upgrade notifications now have "SEO: " prefixed.
+		* Layout:
+			* The homepage in-post SEO settings box now links to the settings page when the user can view those options.
 			* Facebook and Twitter Social Meta Settings input now show initial placeholders when emptied.
+			* The counter type update buttons on taxonomical edit screens no longer stretch to the adjacent input length.
+			* In-post SEO box active tab's shadow now has the same color as the used admin button color scheme.
+				/
+				* TODO test RTL.
+			* Polished many admin sentences, improving verbatim and expounding better of what options do.
+		* Admin performance:
 			* Sped up admin JavaScript initialization by combining jQuery overhead calls.
 			* "Floating title placeholders" now move smoother on resize.
-		* The counter type update buttons on taxonomical edit screens no longer stretch to the adjacent input length.
+			* Slightly improved CSS rendering performance by eliminating clause-calls; i.e. we now use `.class` instead of `div.class` and derivatives thereof.
+				/
+				* TODO RTL.
+		* Archives:
+			* Adjusted the archive exclusion database query.
+				* This speeds this process up marginally for small and significantly for large sites.
+				* This improves compatibility with themes and plugins that don't merge these queries, or when they adjust the query comparator.
+				* How it works: Instead of a demanding in-database joining-then-excluding comparison, it now uses a cached and lightweight preemptive-exclusive comparison.
+		* Privacy:
 			* Informational links (e.g. to Google's webmaster pages) are no longer tracked.
 		* Tooltips have been reworked and expanded:
 			* `[?]` help tooltips now pop up instantly through these.
 			* Tapping tooltips in Edge no longer makes them go away instantly.